Alameda County Health Care Services Public Health Department

 Using SPOT to Report COVID-19 Cases

-Step One: Refer to the instructions in the email you received from the Alameda County CIPU.
+Step One: Refer to the instructions in the email you received from the Alameda County Public Health.
 Please complete all required information for positive COVID-19 cases associated with the outbreak.

 Step Two: Each additional COVID-19 case related to the exposure should be reported through SPOT.